 - Hotels near airports

 There are many ways to get from one terminal to another.
 While you can walk or take a taxi, the most convenient way is to catch a free shuttle bus.
 They are easy to recognize with their bright yellow and blue colors.

 Important: Be sure to allow plenty of time when using the shuttle service, as buses may be delayed or canceled due to traffic congestion.
 Also, compensation is not available for missed connections to other means of transport (aircraft or rail, etc.) resulting from delayed or canceled bus services.

 Train Transportation out of Narita

 If you are leaving Narita Airport by train, you have two basic options to get to Tokyo: fast or cheap.
 For other transportation options, check here.
-Don’t hesitate to ask an information counter about how to pay for your transportation fare.
+Don’t hesitate to ask for the information counter about how to pay for your transportation fare.

 |Name||Destination||Time||1 adult (est.)|

 |Narita Express (NEX)||Tokyo Station / Ginza||50 mins||about $30|

 ※As of September 21, 2023, the sales of certain Suica and Pasmo IC cards have been temporarily suspended due to a shortage of IC chips.
 Specialized PASMO (PASMO Passport) IC cards and JR’s (Welcome Suica) cards are still available for sale.